With no refined sugars, this honey-sweetened cinnamon nutella is a great, healthy option for spreading on toast, waffles, apples… whatever!

 But peanut butter is….

 Nut butter lover.

 Since the GAPS diet, organic peanut butter has come to have a huge place in my life.
 A little too huge of a place, if you know what I mean.
 So I’ve been trying to cut back on my peanut butter consumption, limiting it to smoothies and this honey-sweetened cinnamon nutella.

 It’s my favorite nap-time indulgence.
 Simple to mix up, and easy to make just a little of, so I can polish off a batch before any of my kids discover me.
 Er, so that I can work on my portion control.
 You moms know what I mean.

-If you’re allergic to peanuts, or paleo and don’t think peanuts should be consumed, feel free to use almond butter.
+If you’re allergic to peanuts, or paleo and don’t think peanuts should be consumed, feel free to use almond butter, hazelnut butter (to make it more authentic), or whatever nut butter you love!
 If you don’t like cinnamon, you can leave that out, too, but I think it adds a nice warmth to the spread.
 I suppose you could use maple syrup as the sweetener, if you want.
 I haven’t tried it, though, ’cause I never have it around.

 In the recipe card I’ve linked to some of the products from my affiliate partners that I like to use.
 Purchasing through these links won’t cost you anything extra.
 Thanks!

 Free from grain, gluten, eggs, dairy, and refined sugar.